Counseling Education

 Edmonds is located near the campus of Edmonds College, which actually lies within Lynnwood city limits.[189]
 The city was formerly home to the private Puget Sound Christian College, which operated from 1977 to 2001 at the former Edmonds High School building (now the Edmonds Center for the Arts).[190][191]
 Edmonds is also home to several private schools, which accommodate grade levels from preschool to high school.[192]

-Public transportation in Edmonds is provided by Community Transit, which serves most of Snohomish County and covers 74 percent of Edmonds residents.[190]
+Public transportation in Edmonds is provided by Community Transit, which serves most of Snohomish County and covers 74 percent of Edmonds residents.[194]
 Community Transit's local buses run on major streets and connect downtown Edmonds to transit hubs at Aurora Village, Lynnwood Transit Center, and Edmonds Community College.
-It also operates Swift on State Route 99, a bus rapid transit service connecting Aurora Village and Everett.[190]
-Community Transit also operates three commuter routes that run from park and ride lots in Edmonds to Downtown Seattle and the University District.[190][193]
+It also operates the Swift Blue Line on State Route 99, a bus rapid transit service connecting Aurora Village and Everett.[194]
+Until 2024, Community Transit operated direct express buses to from park and ride lots in Edmonds to Downtown Seattle and the University District.[194]
+They were replaced by the Link light rail extension to Lynnwood and a new express bus that connects Downtown Edmonds to Mountlake Terrace station.[197][198]

 Electric power in Edmonds is provided by the Snohomish County Public Utility District (PUD), a consumer-owned public utility that serves all of Snohomish County.[199]
 In 2017, the city signed a clean energy pledge that would mandate the use of renewable energy sources to generate all of its electricity by 2025.[200]
 Puget Sound Energy provides natural gas service to the city's residents and businesses.[201]